 The currency market is the largest and most liquid financial market in the world.
 Currencies like the U.S. dollar, the British pound and the euro trade in the foreign exchange (FX) market 24 hours a day, fluctuating in value relative to each other almost constantly – and there are several paths to potential profits in the FX market.

 Most bond investors know that interest rate changes can affect the value of their fixed income holdings.
 How a bond or bond portfolio’s value is likely to be impacted by rising or falling rates is best measured by duration.

 High yield bonds – defined as corporate bonds rated below BBB− or Baa3 by established credit rating agencies – can play an important role in many portfolios.
-They typically offer higher coupons than government bonds or high grade corporates and have the potential for price appreciation in the event of an improvement in the economy, or performance of the issuing company (of course, if these conditions worsen, then prices can also go down).
+They typically offer higher coupons than government bonds or high grade corporate bonds (or, corporates) and have the potential for price appreciation in the event of an improvement in the economy, or performance of the issuing company (of course, if these conditions worsen, then prices can also go down).
 Because the high yield sector generally has a low correlation to other sectors of the fixed income market along with less sensitivity to interest rate risk, an allocation to high yield bonds may provide portfolio diversification benefits.
 In addition, high yield bond investments have historically offered similar returns to equity markets, but with lower volatility.

 Inflation affects all aspects of the economy, from consumer spending, business investment and employment rates to government programs, tax policies, and interest rates.
 Understanding inflation is crucial to investing because inflation can reduce the value of investment returns.